 copies of the “calc” project.
 Specifically, you

-each have a working copy of /calc/trunk
+each have a working copy of /calc/trunk.

 All the files for the project are in this subdirectory rather

-itself, because your team has
+than in /calc itself, because your team has

-decided that /calc/trunk
+decided that /calc/trunk is where the

 “main line” of development is going to take